simonmfr/cellseg-benchmark/README.md

-# Benchmarking cell segmentation in brain tissue Spatial Transcriptomics
+# Benchmarking cell segmentation in brain tissue

 ## Structure of this repository
 - `src`